StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-an-observable.md

-# How to Share or Unshare an Observable
+# How to Share an Observable

 This topic provides step-by-step instructions for configuring [local sharing rules](../../../administration/organizations/about-organizations-sharing-rules.md#local-sharing-rules) on observables with [linked organizations](../../../administration/organizations/link-an-organization.md) for a specific case in TheHive.